Application Procedure

 - December 1st: Deadline for consideration in the CIHR or NSERC CGS-M/Affiliated-M scholarships.
 You must have applied for admissions and the CGSM/Affiliated-M (separate applications, one for admissions and one for awards) by this date.
 Please review the respective awards' websites for more details.

-- January 15th: Deadline for Master’s and Doctoral applicants to be considered for UBC fellowships
+- January 8th/15th (separate application and reference letter deadlines): Deadline for Master’s and Doctoral applicants to be considered for UBC fellowships

 Holistic Review